fingerprintjs/fingerprintjs-pro-vue/README.md

 This package works with Fingerprint Pro, it is not compatible with source-available FingerprintJS.
 See our documentation to learn more about the [difference between Fingerprint Pro and the source-available FingerprintJS](https://dev.fingerprint.com/docs/pro-vs-open-source).

+> ⚠️ We no longer provide SDK for Vue2, [due to the end of support](https://v2.vuejs.org/eol/).
+We recommend upgrading to Vue 3.

 ## Installation